Skip to Content

 Brooklyn’s Dyker Heights neighborhood

 This neighborhood in South Brooklyn is known for their over-the-top decorated houses, which are well worth the 75-minute trip from Midtown Manhattan (by subway).
+This is one of my favorite things to do for Christmas in New York!
 The decorations are mainly between 83rd and 86th Streets, between 11th and 13th Avenue.
 Expect to spend about two hours walking around the neighborhood to take in all the Holiday lights.

 How to get there: It takes about an hour to get to Dyker Heights from Midtown Manhattan.
 Take the R to 86th Street.
 From there, you can walk to the Christmas Lights (about 15 minutes) or take the B1 bus for 5 stops (6 minutes) and get off at 86th Street and 11th Ave.
 Alternatively, you can take the D to 79th Street and walk over to 83rd and 13th Street from there (about 15 mins).